mineiros-io/terraform-aws-iam-role/README.md

 - **`instance_profile_name`**: *(Optional `string`, Forces new resource)*

   The profile's name.
+  Invalid characters will be replaced with dashes.
   If omitted, Terraform will assign a random, unique name.

 - **`instance_profile_name_prefix`**: *(Optional `string`, Forces new resource)*

   Creates a unique name beginning with the specified prefix.
+  Invalid characters will be replaced with dashes.
   Conflicts with name.

 - **`instance_profile_path`**: *(Optional `string`)*